ghobakhlou/CleanArchitecture/README.md

   - HotChocolate is integrated to provide a robust GraphQL API layer, supporting efficient queries and mutations with features like filtering, sorting, and projections.
   - More details can be found in the [HotChocolate Documentation](https://chillicream.com/docs/hotchocolate).

 These design choices not only ensure the application is robust and scalable but also foster a codebase that's easy to maintain and extend.
-We invite you to explore the code to see how these principles are applied throughout the solution.
+I invite you to explore the code to see how these principles are applied throughout the solution.

 For more details, see
    - [CQRS and DDD patterns in a microservice](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/apply-simplified-microservice-cqrs-ddd-patterns).